 - Sweating or chills

 Panic Disorder Treatment at CHRC

-Our interdisciplinary team of clinicians, psychotherapists, addiction counsellors, and nutrition experts thoughtfully create treatment plans based on each client’s unique needs.
-We take a holistic approach to treatment with an emphasis on good nutrition to support healing.
+Our interdisciplinary team of clinicians, psychotherapists, addiction counsellors, thoughtfully create treatment plans based on each client’s unique needs.
+We take a holistic approach to treatment to support healing.

 Learn more about our panic disorder treatment, our inpatient residential treatment program, our staff, and our approach.
 Panic disorder can be debilitating, but it is treatable.
 Contact us for help today.